Generalized cohomology theories for algebraic stacks: Introduction

 There are several constructions of \emph{motives} of stacks in the literature \cite{ToenMotive,Choudhury,RicharzScholbach,HoskinsPepinLehalleur,ChoudhuryDeshmukhHogadi}.
 These are also all Borel-type and can be recovered as the image of the lisse-extended motivic stable homotopy type (\notatref{notat:as0fg1}) by the ``linearization'' functor

 to Voevodsky motives.
 See Remarks~\ref{rem:CDH comparison}, \ref{rem:ysbobql} and \ref{rem:UO1b2hov}.

-Our work is mainly inspired by the (genuine) equivariant theories of cohomology and stable homotopy theory in algebraic topology (see e.g. \cite{HillHopkinsRavenel} or \cite[\S\S 2-4]{HillHopkinsRavenelSketch}), as well as the genuine equivariant motivic homotopy theory of quasi-projective schemes constructed by Hoyois \cite{HoyoisEquivariant}.
+The two primary inspirations for our work are the genuine equivariant theories of cohomology and stable homotopy theory in algebraic topology (see e.g. \cite{HillHopkinsRavenel} or \cite[\S\S 2-4]{HillHopkinsRavenelSketch}), and the genuine equivariant motivic homotopy theory of quasi-projective schemes constructed by Hoyois \cite{HoyoisEquivariant}.
 In the topological setting, the distinction between Borel and genuine cohomology theories, and in particular the advantages of the latter, have long been well-understood: see for instance \cite{LewisMayMcClure} and \cite{CostenobleWaner} (as well as \cite[Thm.~II.2.7]{NikolausScholze}).
 Moreover, the Atiyah--Segal completion theorem \cite{AtiyahSegalCompletion} and related results like the Segal conjecture (proven by Carlsson \cite{Carlsson}) explain the precise manner in which the genuine theory is a refinement of the Borel one.

 In the algebraic setting, an analogue of the Atiyah--Segal theorem, describing Borel-equivariant K-theory as a completion of (genuine) equivariant K-theory, has been proven by Krishna \cite{KrishnaCompletion}.
 Conversely, in the case of actions with finite stabilizers, (genuine) equivariant K-theory can be described as the Borel-equivariant K-theory of the \emph{inertia} (a.k.a. ``twisted sectors''), up to rationalizing both sides and tensoring further with the maximal abelian extension $\bQ(\mu_\infty)$ (see \cite{BaumConnes,AtiyahSegalEuler,Vistoli,ToenGRR}).
 It would be interesting to know if these results have analogues in other genuine theories like motivic cohomology and algebraic cobordism.